-They found Mrs. Bowers partway down their driveway two days later frozen to death.
+They found Mrs. Bowers after a frantic search partway down their driveway two days later frozen to death.

 Kyle never made it to the funeral to comfort his grieving wife and family.
 He tried for a hardship release from the military, but was denied.

 Frannie was also heartbroken for a while because she and Kyle would have to spend their tenth wedding anniversary apart… that was until Kyle surprised her at their doorstep on a 4-day pass.
 Unfortunately because of travel time back then, he could spend only one day at home; but it was enough.

 Circumstances toughened Fran up and soon she was riding the tractor, planting and harvesting fields, getting a decent price for livestock she raised, budgeting income and expenses and raising her kids.
 With her father’s advice and experience, she handled herself with pride and confidence.
 If it hadn’t been for the hard economy she might’ve succeeded too, but slowly both ranches fell behind on their mortgages.

 In September at the age of six, Ennis entered first grade.
 Kyle Junior by then considered himself the “man of the house,” and a few days after entering the fourth grade he tired of being called “little” Kyle and/or “Junior” and stomped up defiantly to the breakfast table one morning and demanded that Francine give him a more “growed up” nickname.